ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/wanpachi.jpg)](https://osu.ppy.sh/users/12157130)

-Debuted in early 2024 & Elite Nominator for the entire 2025, [Wanpachi](https://osu.ppy.sh/users/12157130) has been consistently contributing heavily to the Ranked section with a high amount of nominations yet a very small quantity of resets.
+Debuted in early 2024 and Elite Nominator for the entire 2025, [Wanpachi](https://osu.ppy.sh/users/12157130) has been consistently contributing heavily to the Ranked section with a high amount of nominations yet a very small quantity of resets.
 Out of his 132 nominations in the past year 115 are unique mappers which shows a high diversity when it comes to mappers and not to mention the maps themselves.

 Wanpachi kept consistent high activity for the past 2 years and almost a clean record which is very impressive.
 Such efforts deserve to be featured and a 2nd Elite Nominator award!